 This document contains a summary of calfs encountered during the 2009 humpback whale season in Vava'u, Kingdom of Tonga.
 Images and text © Tony Wu and © Takaji Ochi except where otherwise noted.
 For additional information contact Tony Wu.
+(Version: 06 Nov '09)

-Page Contents 3 Introduction 3 Methodology 4 Observations Figure 1: ID-ed Calfs/ Boat-day 6 Table 1: Humpback Whale Calf Identifications A chronological list of the calfs for which we were able to establish photo identification, including location, description and sex identification where possible 8 Figure 2: Humpback Whale Calf Identifications A timeline for our calf IDs, plotted against moon phase 9 Table 2: Unidentified Humpback Whale Calfs A chronological list of the calfs we sighted, but for which we were unable to establish photo identification 10 Figure 3: Unidentified Humpback Whale Calfs A timeline for our sightings of calfs we were unable to identify, plotted against moon phase 11 Figure 4: All Humpback Whale Calf Identifications A timeline for all our calf sightings, plotted against moon phase 12 Calf Summary Sheets Reference photographs and descriptions of ID-ed calfs
+Page Contents 3 Introduction 3 Methodology 4 Observations Figure 1: ID-ed Calfs/ Boat-day 6 Table 1: Humpback Whale Calf IdentificationsA chronological list of the calfs for which we were able to establish photoidentification, including location, description and sex identification wherepossible 8 Figure 2: Humpback Whale Calf Identifications A timeline for our calf IDs, plotted against moon phase 9 Table 2: Unidentified Humpback Whale Calfs A chronological list of the calfs we sighted, but for which we were unable to establish photo identification 10 Figure 3: Unidentified Humpback Whale Calfs A timeline for our sightings of calfs we were unable to identify, plotted against moon phase 11 Figure 4: All Humpback Whale Calf Identifications A timeline for all our calf sightings, plotted against moon phase 12 Calf Summary Sheets (For calfs we ID-ed) Reference photographs and descriptions of ID-ed calfs 38 Calf Summary Sheets (For IDs received from other people) Reference photographs and descriptions of ID-ed calfs